Familial inference: tests for hypotheses on a family of centres: Bayesian nonparametric test

 \textcite{Gasparini1995} shows that this posterior exactly matches the Bayesian bootstrap, proposed by \textcite{Rubin1981} as the Bayesian analog of the frequentist bootstrap \parencite{Efron1979}. \textcite{MacEachern1993} also establishes a unique connection of this posterior to the empirical distribution of the data.
 The Bayesian bootstrap places support only on the observed data and is equivalent to

 where $\dir(1,\ldots,1)$ is the $n$-dimensional Dirichlet distribution with all concentration parameters equal to one.
-Sometimes this distribution is referred to as ``flat'' or ``uniform.''
-The first- and second-order asymptotic properties of the Bayesian bootstrap are described in \textcite{Lo1987,Weng1989}.
+Sometimes this distribution is referred to as flat or uniform.
+The first- and second-order asymptotic properties of the Bayesian bootstrap are described in \textcite{Lo1987} and \textcite{Weng1989}.
 As well as being theoretically well-understood, the Bayesian bootstrap admits scalable sampling algorithms that are trivially parallelizable, making posterior exploration highly tractable.
-See \textcite{Fong2019,Lyddon2019,Barrientos2020} for recent applications of the Bayesian bootstrap to complex models and data.
+See \textcite{Fong2019}, \textcite{Lyddon2019}, and \textcite{Barrientos2020} for recent applications of the Bayesian bootstrap to complex models and data.
 As with those applications, tractability is key here.

-We now have a posterior for $P$, and consequently also a posterior on any summaries of $P$ \parencite[see, e.g.,][]{Lee2014}, including those of interest---families of centers.
+We now have a posterior for $P$, and consequently also a posterior on any summaries of $P$ \parencite[see, e.g.,][]{Lee2014}, including those of interest: families of centres.
 To estimate the posterior for a given family we propose Algorithm~\ref{alg:bootstrap}.

-Simulating random numbers from $\dir(1,\ldots,1)$ in step one is straightforward: take $n$ iid draws from an exponential distribution with rate parameter one and rescale these draws such that their sum is one.
-Solving the minimization problem in step two for all $\lambda\in\Lambda$ is more complex, with the exact complexity depending on the loss function.
+The complexity of solving the minimization problem in step two for all $\lambda\in\Lambda$ depends on the loss function.
 In the next section, we present a numerical routine that addresses the case where the loss function is the Huber function.
-Since $\lambda$ in the Huber function is sensitive to changes in spread, we configure $\sigma^{(b)}$ to be the median absolute deviation of the bootstrap sample (i.e., the weighted median absolute deviation with weights $w_1^{(b)},\ldots,w_n^{(b)}$).
+Since $\lambda$ in the Huber function is sensitive to changes in spread, we configure $\sigma^{(b)}$ to be the median absolute deviation of the bootstrap sample, i.e., the weighted median absolute deviation with weights $w_1^{(b)},\ldots,w_n^{(b)}$.
 The standard deviation of the bootstrap sample could also be used.
+In our experience, switching between standard deviation and median absolute deviation usually does not lead to materially different outcomes, and the choice is only relevant for independent samples testing (see Section~\ref{sec:two-sample}).